 Why Are Compliance Costs Rising?

 “The pandemic was one major event; now we have rising inflation, the global economy is not doing very well, there are widespread supply chain issues and supply insecurity…All of these are increasing costs to doing business in just providing goods and services.
-These factors—both externally and internally—are affecting the environment as far as compliance is concerned.”
+These external and internal factors are affecting the environment as far as compliance is concerned.”

-We’re seeing a a large drive in aversion to technology risk so many companies are sharing data these days that maybe your customer data it may be internal data it may be confidential data or non confidential data there’s still an increased sense of transition of data from one place to another between B to B organizations as a result of that we’ve seen a large drive in monitoring of that date of that transferring some data and as a result demand for you know mitigating factors such as like let’s say sock two compliance having increased severely as a result that’s definitely driving demand of those goods and services so in that that is increasingly general increasing monitoring of that technology risk
+We’re seeing a large drive in aversion to technology risk so many companies are sharing data these days that maybe your customer data it may be internal data it may be confidential data or non-confidential data there’s still an increased sense of transition of data from one place to another between B to B organizations as a result of that we’ve seen a rise in monitoring of that date of that transferring some data and as a result demand for you know mitigating factors such as like let’s say sock two compliance having increased severely as a result that’s definitely driving demand of those goods and services so in that that is increasingly general increasing monitoring of that technology risk.

 Another factor is the increased investment that organizations are making as the aversion to technology risk grows.
 If you look at companies that handle PHI, for example, there are so many fees and penalties that could be incurred if that data falls into the wrong hands.
 If an organization doesn’t have the appropriate mitigating controls or techniques to stop that data from being breached, it is subject to millions of dollars in fines.
 Because of this, many organizations are anticipating the possible costs of a data breach.